trlafleur/Acurite-0986TX-Decoder-ESP32a/README.md

  *  Todo:   1) Fix issues with RFM69 receiver, work in progress, not working
  *          2) move MyDebug define's inside processor type
  *          3) Improve WiFi connection and retry... not very robust at this point
- *          4) Add support for ESP8266, stil some issues....
+ *          4) Add support for ESP8266, work in progress, not working
  *          5)
  *
  * Tom Lafleur --> tom@lafleur.us